bot4s/telegram/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+This library uses [Semantic Versioning](http://semver.org/).
 For the versions available, see the [tags on this repository](https://github.com/mukel/telegrambot4s/tags).

 ## Authors